 06/2012 | Exhaust rear silencer (repair) | - | £20.00 | I took my car to Lethal Auto Design in Crawley, West Sussex, in the hope of getting the hole in the exhaust rear silencer welded up.
 Unfortunately it wasn't possible due to limited access and not being able to remove the exhaust without causing further damage.
 Instead they used an alternative exhaust repair paste which worked. |

 06/2012 | Front off-side brake caliper | - | - | While driving along the M23, I was aware of the car vibrating.
 I wondered if I had a puncture or the if there was a problem with the balancing of one of the wheels.
 When parked up, I could feel a lot of heat coming off the front off-side wheel and I could see that the silver paint of the hub section of the brake disc had turned slightly bronze due to the extreme heat, indicating a seizing brake caliper.
 It was freed up the following day by Lethal Auto Design in Crawley, West Sussex.
-A small amount of rust was removed from the cylinder and suitable grease was applied to the slide pins.
+A small amount of rust was removed from the cylinder and suitable grease was applied to the sliding pins.
 I paid them an additional £30.00 to check the front near-side brake caliper which turned out to be OK. |

 Labour | - | £30.00 | ||